alexrabarts/big_sitemap/README.markdown

 ## SYNOPSIS:

-The minimum required to generated a sitemap is:
+The minimum required to generate a sitemap is:

 <pre>
   sitemap = BigSitemap.new(:base_url => 'http://example.com')